 Design and Build

-Inside, the previously rather confusing cabin has been completely redesigned with higher quality materials and a simpler, more sophisticated design theme that includes a new digital instrument binnacle.
-At the top of the centre console, there's a 7-inch Honda Connect 2 colour touchscreen display.
-The driving position is lower and buyers should certainly notice the extra cabin space facilitated by the larger body.
-Passengers on the rear seat get 95mm more legroom as well as 45mm more knee clearance.
-Out back, luggage space remains class-lading, with 478-litres on offer in the hatch version.
+Inside, smarter textured interior panels have been added, plus the 7-inch Honda Connect touchscreen gets physical buttons and there are now dials for the infotainment and climate controls.
+Otherwise, it's as before.
+The driving position is set quite low and buyers should certainly notice the extra cabin space facilitated by the large body.
+Passengers on the rear seat get more space than is typical in this segment.
+Out back, luggage space remains near-class-leading, with 478-litres on offer in the hatch version.
 Plus there's a hidden underfloor compartment on most models that offers a further secure storage area.

 Market and Model

-All models include the usual equipment features in this class - and Honda is particularly proud of this model's upgraded infotainment capabilities.
-The latest 'Honda Connect 2' connectivity system allows full smartphone integration via both AppleCarPlay and Android Auto so you can duplicate the functionality of your handset on the centre-dash 7-inch touchsceen display.
+All models include the usual equipment features in this class - and Honda is particularly proud of this car's comprehensive infotainment capabilities.
+The latest version of the 'Honda Connect 2' connectivity system allows full smartphone integration via both AppleCarPlay and Android Auto so you can duplicate the functionality of your handset on the centre-dash 7-inch touchsceen display.

-Safety upgrades have also been introduced via Honda's suite of 'SENSING' technologies.
+Safety systems include Honda's suite of 'SENSING' technologies.
 These include a 'Collision Mitigating Braking System' that brakes the car to avoid an accident.
 Plus a 'Forward Collision' set-up that warns you of oncoming hazards.
 And 'Lane Departure Warning', 'Road Departure Warning' and 'Lane Keeping Assist' features that'll keep you from veering away from where you should be on the road.
 There's 'Traffic Sign Recognition' that reads speeds signs as you pass and displays them on the dash, this set-up then working with an 'Intelligent Speed Assistance' system that can automatically set your speed to match the prevailing limit.
 Other options include 'Adaptive Cruise Control', 'Blind Spot Information' and a 'Cross Traffic Monitor' that alerts you to oncoming traffic when reversing out of a space.

 Cost of Ownership

-For the first time, Honda is able to offer Civic buyers two class-competitive petrol engines when it comes to running costs.
-The brand claims that this MK10 model's freshly developed 1.0 and 1.5-litre VTEC TURBO units can match the best of the competition when it comes to fuel and CO2 returns.
-The 1.0-litre unit manages up to 60.1mpg on the combined cycle and up to 107g/km of CO2.
-For the 1.5 VTEC, it's up to 50.4mpg and up to 128g/km.
-And the carried-over 1.6 i-DTEC diesel unit continues to offer a competitive package in this regard too, with a combined cycle economy showing of 80.7mpg and CO2 returns of 93g/km.
+Honda is able to offer Civic buyers two class-competitive petrol engines when it comes to running costs.
+The brand claims that this MK10 model's 1.0 and 1.5-litre VTEC TURBO units can match the best of the competition when it comes to fuel and CO2 returns.
+The 1.0-litre unit manages up to 49.6mpg on the combined cycle (WLTP) and up to 128g/km of CO2 (WLTP).
+For the 1.5 VTEC, it's up to 46.3mpg and up to 137g/km.

 On to the warranty, a three year/90,000 mile deal, which is a bit better than most rivals who tend to offer guarantees limited to 60,000 miles.
 There's also a fixed-price comprehensive aftercare package called 'Five' which includes five years' servicing, five years' warranty and five years' roadside assist.
 Residual values of the old ninth generation Civic held up pretty well, so there's no reason to think that those of this improved variant will be any different.

-'Kaizen', the Japanese approach to 'continuous improvement', characterises every aspect of this tenth generation Civic.
-The sharpened handling is welcome and the extra space useful.
-More important though, is the news that Honda has finally got its house in order when it comes to petrol power, the 1.0 and 1.5-lite VTEC TURBO units looking good enough to go up against the class best.
+'Kaizen', the Japanese approach to 'continuous improvement', characterises every aspect of this revised tenth generation Civic.
+The smarter styling is welcome, but otherwise, it's as you were.
+The sharp handling is a selling point, as in this MK10 model's spacious interior.
+And it's made a big difference that Honda has finally got its house in order when it comes to petrol power, the 1.0 and 1.5-lite VTEC TURBO units good enough to go up against the class best.